tudelft3d/website/projects/geobim-benchmark/ifc4geometries.md

 Therefore, while making task 1, describe them as they appear in the tested software, and don't be influenced by the images that you see here.

-In Figure 3, the red and green surfaces are mapping the normals directions of te surfaces, indicatively.
+In Figure 3, the red and green surfaces are mapping the normals directions of the surfaces, indicatively.

 <div class="row">
 	<img class="img-responsive" src="{{ "/projects/geobim-benchmark/img/IFC4geometries-Fig2.gif" }}" >